Frequently Asked Questions

 - Is there a curfew?

 While there is no curfew for residents, safety requires certain limitations.
 All residence halls are locked at all hours and residents must use their room keys or ID cards to enter their buildings.
-In halls to which new students are typically assigned, guests and visitors must be signed in by a resident of the building after 11:00 PM.
+In all of our residence halls, guests and visitors must be accompanied by their host at all times.

 - What about safety?